Eomm/blog-posts/posts/bonus-fastify-org-security.md

 ```

 An `npm install` in a Fastify repository, on a maintainer's machine or in a CI
-job, does not execute the lifecycle scripts of the dependency tree anymore.
+job, no longer executes the lifecycle scripts of the dependency tree.
 Our test
 suites never needed those hooks, so the cost is zero and a compromised transitive
 dependency does not get a free shell out of it.